nmtc-run/nmtc-run.github.io/pages/event-curnow.md

 The time and place for bibs and bags is race morning in the start area.
 Runners take the bus from the finish line and arrive with plenty of time for number pick-up, bag drop-off, warm-up jogs, bathroom breaks, and the pre-race briefing.

 * **Race number:** At the check-in desk, we will assign and present you with your race number.
-* **Drop bags:**  In the parking lot near the check-in desk, you will find signs noting where to place your clearly-labeled drop bags.
+* **Drop bags:**  Near the check-in desk, you will find a table with markers to label your bags with name and bib number.
+Look for signs directing you where to drop each bag.

 # Runner support during the race